Seneca-ICTOER/OPS345v2/docs/Labs/lab2.md

 - enp7s0 has 192.168.100.12/24 (attached to the “backbone” network)
 - enp8s0 has 192.168.150.11/24 (attached to the “cn2” network)

-When you have successfully made these configurations, try pinging between deb-router-1 and deb-router-2 using the 192.168.100.0/24 IP addresses we have assigned so far to ensure connectivity between the two routers.
+When you have successfully made these configurations, reboot deb-router-2 and then try pinging between deb-router-1 and deb-router-2 using the 192.168.100.0/24 IP addresses we have assigned so far to ensure connectivity between the two routers.

 Try to ping 192.168.150.11 from deb-router-1.
 Try to ping 192.168.125.11 from deb-router-2.
 Why do you think these pings failed?